-The school has the support of a Speech and Language Therapist for the equivalent of two days a week.
+The school has its own Speech and Language Therapist for the equivalent of two days a week.
 Physiotherapists and occupational therapists regularly visit the school to provide clinical support to youngsters with identified needs.
-In addition, teacher advisers for visually and hearing impaired youngsters support the school.
+In addition, qualified teacher advisers attend school regularly for those who are visually impaired and students suffering from hearing loss.